francescopapaleo/spring-reverb-neutone/README.md

 ## Description

 This is a template repository for a Python package.
 It is meant to be used as a starting point for creating a new Python package.
-It includes a basic folder structure, a `setup.py` file, a `setup.cfg` file, a `requirements.txt` file, a `README.md` file, a `LICENSE` file, and a `.gitignore` file.
-The package is distributed under the GNU Affero GPL License.

 ## Installation